Messier 22

 M22 was one of the first globulars to be discovered, in 1665 by Abraham Ihle and it was included in Charles Messier's catalog of comet-like objects in 1764.
 It was one of the first globular clusters to be carefully studied – first by Harlow Shapley in 1930.
 He placed within it roughly 70,000 stars and found it had a dense core.
 Then Halton Arp and William G. Melbourne continued studies in 1959.
 Due to the large color spread of its red giant branch (RGB) sequence, akin to that in Omega Centauri, it became the object of intense scrutiny starting in 1977 with James E. Hesser et al.

 M22 is one of the nearer globular clusters to Earth – at about 10,600 light-years away.
 It spans 32′ on the sky which means its diameter (width across) is 99 ± 9 light-years, given its estimated distance.
 32 variable stars have been recorded in M22.
 It is in front of part of the galactic bulge and is therefore useful for its microlensing effect on those background stars.

-Despite its relative proximity to us, this metal-poor cluster's light is limited by dust extinction, giving it an apparent magnitude of 5.5 making it the brightest globular cluster visible from mid-northern latitudes (such as Japan, Korea, Europe and most of North America).
+Despite its relative proximity to us, this metal-poor cluster's light is limited by dust extinction, giving it an apparent magnitude of 5.5; even so, it is the brightest globular cluster visible from mid-northern latitudes (such as Japan, Korea, Europe and most of North America).
 From those latitudes due to its declination of nearly 24° south of the (celestial) equator, its daily path is low in the southern sky.
 It thus appears less impressive to people in the temperate northern hemisphere than counterparts fairly near in angle (best viewed in the Summer night sky) such as M13 and M5.

 M22 is one of only four globulars of our galaxy known to contain a planetary nebula (an expanding, glowing gas swell from a massive star, often a red giant).
 It was an object first noted of interest using the IRAS satellite by Fred Gillett and his associates in 1986, as a pointlike light source and its nature was found in 1989 by Gillett et al. The planetary nebula's central star is a blue star.
 The nebula, designated GJJC1, is likely about only 6,000 years old.